ericchiang/terraform-provider-k8s/README.md

+This project has been archived and is unmaintained.

 # Kubernetes Terraform Provider

 The k8s Terraform provider enables Terraform to deploy Kubernetes resources.
 Unlike the [official Kubernetes provider][kubernetes-provider] it handles raw manifests, leveraging `kubectl` directly to allow developers to work with any Kubernetes resource natively.